 This page explains what you’ll need to run Celadon in a virtual machine.

-Running Celadon in VMs requires Intel Graphics Virtualization Technology (GVT) to deliver excellent virtual GPU performance in VMs.
-Depending on your applications, you can run CiV using Intel® GVT-g technology (default), or allowing for GPU passthrough to a single Android guest VM through Intel® GVT-d technology.
+Depending on your applications, you can run CiV using Intel® GVT-g technology, or allowing for GPU passthrough to a single Android guest VM through Intel® GVT-d technology, or VirtIO GPU, or pure software rendering.

 A Intel NUC with 5th Generation or newer Intel Core Processors.